Vijayadasami (film): Plot

 The film follows Sivakasi, a welder and is in love with a girl called Devi. later, he is forced to reveal his tragic past to his girlfriend after being attacked by her suspecting brothers.
 He now must confront his brother Durga Prasad who ruined his life years ago as a child.

 Production

 The story was written by Perarasu who also wrote and directed the original film, while the Paruchuri brothers wrote the dialogues.
 Ram Prasad handled the cinematography, while Nandamuri Hari edited the film and Stun Siva choreographed the action sequences.
 Kalyan Ram decided to star in the film after watching the Tamil original in Vizag.
 The film was shot at a specially erected street set in Ramanaidu Cine Village, Hyderabad.
 The climax scenes were shot for a week at Ramoji Film City.

 Soundtrack

-The music was composed by Srikanth Deva and released by Aditya Music.
+The soundtrack was composed by Srikanth Deva and released by Aditya Music.
 All of the songs were reused from Sivakasi.